An Artist’s Journey to Self

 This is my experience.

-As an artist, our work speaks of us, reveals something of us.
+As an artist, our work speaks of us, reveals us.

 It’s a vulnerable feeling.
 Showing our work.
 Exposing ourselves.

-When another feels a pull to a work of art, it is what the viewer needs.
+When one feels a pull toward a particular work of art, it is what they need.

 There is a CONNECTION.
 It is meaningful to both.